itext/itext-java/CONTRIBUTING.md

 ## <a name="cla">Signing the iCLA</a>

-Please sign the **iText Contributor License Agreement (iCLA)** before sending pull requests.
-For any larger code changes (more than 20 lines of significant code) to be accepted, the iCLA must be signed.
+Please sign the [**iText Contributor License Agreement (iCLA)**][cla] before sending pull requests.
+For any code changes to be accepted, the iCLA must be signed.
 It's a quick process, we promise!

 We'll need you to [(digitally) sign and then email, fax or mail the form][cla].